 #3 - Cutting Depth and Angles

-The saw's cutting depth and its ability to adjust angles are vital features.
+The saw's cutting depth and ability to adjust angles are vital features.
 Check the maximum cutting depth at 90 degrees and its capacity for bevel cuts.
 A versatile saw that can handle various cutting angles and depths offers greater flexibility.

 #4 - Ergonomics and Comfort